Nathaniel Chalobah: Fulham

-On the last day of the summer transfer window(2021), Chalobah joined recently relegated Championship side Fulham on a free transfer, keeping him until 2023 with an option to extend by a further year and was once again reunited with manager Marco Silva.
+On the last day of the 2021 summer transfer window, Chalobah joined recently relegated Championship side Fulham on a free transfer, keeping him until 2023 with an option to extend by a further year and was once again reunited with manager Marco Silva.
 He made his debut for the club, playing the whole game, in a 4–1 win against Birmingham City on 15 September 2021.

 West Bromwich Albion

 On 31 January 2023, Chalobah returned to the Championship with West Bromwich Albion, signing an eighteen-month contract.
+On 7 January 2024, Chalobah scored his first goal for the club in a 4-1 home win against Aldershot Town in a FA Cup third round game.
+On 22 May 2024, the club announced he would be leaving in the summer when his contract expired.

+Sheffield Wednesday

+On 13 July 2024, Chalobah joined Championship side Sheffield Wednesday on a free transfer.
+He made his debut in the EFL Cup on 27 August, starting in the 5–1 victory against Grimsby Town.
+His first league appearance came against Derby County on 1 December 2024 when he came on as a 70th minute substitute.
+He scored his first goal for Wednesday on the opening day of the 2025–26 season, before having to come off injured a few minutes later.

 International career

 Chalobah made his England under-16 debut at the age of 13 in October 2008, and his England under-17 debut aged 14 in July 2009.
 He won the 2010 UEFA European Under-17 Championship and later captaining the team at the age of 15.
-Chalobah made his England under-19 debut in September 2011., and went on to captain them until 8 November 2012 when he was called up to the England under-21 squad for a match against Northern Ireland.
-Chalobah made his England Under-21 debut on 13 November 2012, replacing Jordan Henderson in the 76th minute.
+Chalobah made his England under-19 debut in September 2011, and went on to captain them.
+He was called up to the England under-21 squad for a match against Northern Ireland on 13 November 2012, and made his debut at that level replacing Jordan Henderson in the 76th minute.

 Chalobah was also eligible to play for Sierra Leone, the country where he was born, but has stated that he has a strong affiliation to England, the country of his upbringing.

 In August 2017, Chalobah was named in the England squad for the first time for the 2018 FIFA World Cup qualifiers against Malta and Slovakia.
 He made his debut on 15 October 2018 as a substitute for Harry Winks in the first minute of stoppage time in England's 3–2 win away to Spain in the 2018–19 UEFA Nations League A, with the competitive status of the fixture tying him to England permanently from then on.
 As he came on in added time for his only England cap, Chalobah officially has an England career of zero minutes, but in actual time he played for 6 minutes and 54 seconds.
 This is one second more than Martin Kelly, who holds the record for shortest England career in actual time played.